Theory for Lattice Relaxation in Marginal Twist Moir\'es

-To date, most treatment of lattice relaxation has been heavily numerical relying on density-functional theory \cite{cantele_structural_2020,liu_moire_2022,noauthor_aps_nodate}, \textsc{lammps} molecular dynamics simulations \cite{naik_kolmogorovcrespi_2019,thompson_lammps_2022,leconte_relaxation_2022}, or numerical solutions of continuum elasticity \cite{carr_relaxation_2018,bennett_theory_2022,nam_lattice_2017,koshino_effective_2020,kang_pseudomagnetic_2023,ramos-alonso_flat_2025}.
-These approaches generally work well (and are in agreement) in the weak coupling limit, i.e., for ``large'' twist angles.
+To date, most treatments of structural relaxation in moir\'e materials have been numerical, relying on density-functional theory \cite{cantele_structural_2020,liu_moire_2022,noauthor_aps_nodate}, molecular dynamics simulations \cite{naik_kolmogorovcrespi_2019,thompson_lammps_2022,leconte_relaxation_2022}, or numerical solutions of continuum elasticity \cite{carr_relaxation_2018,bennett_theory_2022,nam_lattice_2017,koshino_effective_2020,kang_pseudomagnetic_2023,ramos-alonso_flat_2025}.
+These approaches generally work well (and are in agreement) in the weak coupling limit, i.e.\ for ``large'' twist angles.
 Very recently there has also been some analytical progress in this perturbative limit \cite{ezzi_analytical_2024,ceferino_pseudomagnetic_2024,kang_analytical_2025}.
 In this Letter, we tackle analytically the opposite limit of strong coupling at small twist angles (the so-called ``marginal twist" regime).
-We find analytical expressions that successfully match continuum elasticity and molecular dynamics simulations where the only adjustable parameters are exactly the same as those for the large-angle perturbative theory (and therefore easily obtainable from numerical methods).
-Since our expressions are asymptotically exact for both small and large twist angles, combining them should give a reasonably accurate theory for structural relaxation of twisted hexagonal homobilayers at all angles near $0^\circ$ or $60^\circ$.
+We find analytical expressions for the acoustic degrees of freedom that accurately match numerical simulations where the only adjustable parameters are the same as those for the large-angle theory (and thus easily obtainable numerically).
+As our results are asymptotically exact for both small and large twists, combining them gives a reasonably accurate theory for structural relaxation of twisted hexagonal homobilayers at all angles near $0^\circ$ or $60^\circ$.